Om-Khode/Aqua-Pura/README.md

 Open your browser and navigate to `http://localhost:3000` to access the Aqua Pura.

+## Test Credentials

+To explore the Aqua Pura app without creating a new account, use the following test credentials to log in:

+- Email: testuser@aquapura.com
+- Password: testpassword123

+Once logged in, you can explore the app features, make predictions, and save results.
+If you wish, you can create a personal account for continued use.

 ## Contributors

 Aqua Pura was developed by Om Khode and is open to contributions from the community.
 If you have any suggestions for improvements or encounter any issues, please create a new issue on the GitHub repository.